Wattle Glen

 Wattle Glen is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Wattle Glen's dwelling structure, as per the latest Census, was 99.2% houses and 0.8% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Melbourne metro's 93.9% houses and 6.0% other dwellings.
-Home ownership in Wattle Glen stood at 42.8%, similar to Melbourne metro, with mortgaged dwellings at 52.2% and rented ones at 5.1%.
-The median monthly mortgage repayment was $2,167, aligning with the Melbourne metro average, while the median weekly rent was $420, compared to Melbourne metro's $2,167 and $431 respectively.
-Nationally, Wattle Glen's mortgage repayments were higher at $2,167 versus Australia's average of $1,863, and rents were substantially higher at $420 compared to the national figure of $375.
+Wattle Glen's dwelling structure, as per the latest Census, was 99.2% houses and 0.8% other dwellings, contrasting with Melbourne metro's 67.9% houses and 32.1% other dwellings.
+Home ownership in Wattle Glen stood at 42.8%, with mortgaged dwellings at 52.2% and rented ones at 5.1%.
+The median monthly mortgage repayment was $2,167, surpassing Melbourne metro's average of $2,000.
+The median weekly rent in Wattle Glen was $420, higher than Melbourne metro's $390.
+Nationally, Wattle Glen's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing